csaba97/Scikit-Learn-Project/README.md

 # Installing the tool

 1. Make sure Python is installed on the computer(check it with python –version).
-If it is not, install it from the official Python website([8]).
+If it is not, install it from the official Python website
 2. Make sure pip is installed on the computer.
 Pip comes pre-installed with new Python releases.
-3. To install the tool as a standalone version, just type pip install scikit-learn in the terminal
+3. To install the tool as a standalone version, just type `pip install scikit-learn` in the terminal
-4. These tools: numpy, pandas, matplotlib, seaborn need to be installed to process data, to plot functions and to use mathematical functions so for every tool just type pip install {name of the tool}
+4. These tools: numpy, pandas, matplotlib, seaborn need to be installed to process data, to plot functions and to use mathematical functions so for every tool just type `pip install {name of the tool}`
-5. Also it is highly recommended to install Jupyter Notebook which is a code editor in which separate pieces of code can be executed, commented, plots can be made etc. To install it, type: pip install jupyter in the terminal
+5. Also it is highly recommended to install Jupyter Notebook which is a code editor in which separate pieces of code can be executed, commented, plots can be made etc. To install it, type: `pip install jupyter` in the terminal

 # Data
 The data from the 2012’s Baccalaureate is used.
 This data is taken from an Open sourced